-Today, I was at the strangest meeting.
-I had contacted the Social Intervention Fund through the only name that I could find on the website, Ann-Marie Bermingham.
+Today, I had the strangest meeting.
+I had contacted the Social Intervention Fund through the only name that I could find on the website, A. Bermingham.
 I explained that I am doing a commission for EVA, looking at Regeneration and wondering whether I could talk to them.
 It seemed all very friendly in the emails.
-We arranged a date on which the programme manager Sean McGlynn would also be able to attend, and they suggested that I come to the Regeneration Office in Watch House Cross in Moyross.
+We arranged a date on which the programme manager S. McGlynn would also be able to attend, and they suggested that I come to the Regeneration Office in Watch House Cross in Moyross.

 I sent through some advance questions, fairly non-descript, intended to start a conversation that could lead into something a bit more detailed.

 What kinds of projects does it support?

 How closely does it liaise with the other pillars of regeneration?

 Is there any archive of the projects that have been funded over the years?